albertdaniell/chat_ui_websockets/README.md

 run npm install on the terminal run npm run dev

-open http://localhost:3000 on two browser apps to simulate two users logged in and chatting with each other
+open http://localhost:3000 on two or three browser apps to simulate multiple users logged in and chatting with each other

 <img width="761" alt="image" src="https://github.com/albertdaniell/chat_ui_websockets/assets/25503391/4082e08d-4cfd-4c20-b608-51388445e928">